 What causes slight variations in the freezing point?

 Impurities, dissolved gases, and pressure changes can depress or elevate the freezing point.
-Take this: adding salt to water lowers its freezing point, a principle used in road de‑icing Most people skip this — try not to..
+As an example, adding salt to water lowers its freezing point, a principle used in road de‑icing Worth keeping that in mind..

 Is the freezing point the same for all substances?

 No. Each substance has its own unique freezing point, dictated by its molecular structure and intermolecular forces.
-Water’s freezing point is notable because of its density anomaly—ice is less dense than liquid water Nothing fancy..
+Water’s freezing point is notable because of its density anomaly—ice is less dense than liquid water Less friction, more output..

 Why does ice float?